Radioactive waste: Prevention

 A future way to reduce waste accumulation is to phase out current reactors in favor of Generation IV reactors, which output less waste per power generated.
 Fast reactors such as BN-800 in Russia are also able to consume MOX fuel that is manufactured from recycled spent fuel from traditional reactors.

-The UK's Nuclear Decommissioning Authority published a position paper in 2014 on the progress on approaches to the management of separated plutonium, which summarises the conclusions of the work that NDA shared with UK government.
+The UK's Nuclear Decommissioning Authority published a position paper in 2014 on the progress on approaches to the management of separated plutonium, which summarises the conclusions of the work that the NDA shared with the UK government.

 Management

 Of particular concern in nuclear waste management are two long-lived fission products, Tc-99 (half-life 220,000 years) and I-129 (half-life 15.7 million years), which dominate spent fuel radioactivity after a few thousand years.
 The most troublesome transuranic elements in spent fuel are Np-237 (half-life two million years) and Pu-239 (half-life 24,000 years).
 Nuclear waste requires sophisticated treatment and management to successfully isolate it from interacting with the biosphere.
 This usually necessitates treatment, followed by a long-term management strategy involving storage, disposal or transformation of the waste into a non-toxic form.
 Governments around the world are considering a range of waste management and disposal options, though there has been limited progress toward long-term waste management solutions.

-In the second half of the 20th century, several methods of disposal of radioactive waste were investigated by nuclear nations, which are :